Reserve Bank of Australia assistant governor Sarah Hunter warns of recession if inflation forces rate hikes

 The Reserve Bank of Australia’s chief economist Sarah Hunter has warned entrenched inflation could lead to punitive rate hikes that would spark a recession.

-The Reserve Bank of Australia’s chief economist Sarah Hunter has warned entrenched inflation could force up interest rates and induce a recession.
+The Reserve Bank’s chief economist Sarah Hunter has warned entrenched inflation could force up interest rates and induce a recession after a lone member of the RBA’s monetary policy board voiced concerns about an economic slowdown.

-In a speech about inflation and the Middle East conflict, she warned of inflation expectations leading to firms putting up prices.
+In a speech about the Middle East conflict, Dr Hunter warned of inflation expectations leading to firms putting up prices.

 “Moreover, if expectations rise persistently, it becomes harder for the central bank to bring inflation back to target, as it must both bring expectations back down and restore the balance between supply and demand,” she told the Bloomberg Forum for Investment Managers in Sydney on Tuesday.